Wisconsin Assembly approves bill to extend bar time to 4 a.m. during DNC

 News At Other State Sites:

-- Schools superintendent from Eau Claire suburb charged with sex trafficking, child pornogra...7 hours ago
+- Schools superintendent from Eau Claire suburb charged with sex trafficking, child pornogra...9 hours ago

-- Wisconsin Assembly pushes forward with bills to extend bar time to 4 a.m. during DNC, mand...7 hours ago

-- New Lisbon Chamber of Commer Presents Jossabean Sweets Bakery with First Dollar Profit11 hours ago
+- New Lisbon Chamber of Commer Presents Jossabean Sweets Bakery with First Dollar Profit14 hours ago

-- Royall FFA to Hold Appreciation Pancake Breakfast Sunday February 23rd12 hours ago
+- Royall FFA to Hold Appreciation Pancake Breakfast Sunday February 23rd14 hours ago

-- WEC Energy Group to Increase Owner Interest in Wind Farms20 hours ago
+- WEC Energy Group to Increase Owner Interest in Wind Farms22 hours ago

 WISCONSINREPORT.COM (WiscReport.com) is not affiliated with Wisconsin Government or any state agency, department, entity, or other website or printed publication with Wisconsin in it’s name.
 Established in 2002, we operate completely independent from political parties and other forms of outside influence.
 Our Mission is to report the truth, the whole truth, and nothing but the truth.
 We are WiscReport on Twitter and Facebook.
 A Morbizco Internet Media online publication. – WisconsinReport.com.